Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003, No. 11975041, the Fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.
+We would like to thank Xiang-Kun Dong for a careful reading of the manuscript.
+This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003, No. 11835015, No. 11975041, No. 12047503 and No. 12125507, the Chinese Academy of Sciences under Grant No. XDB34030000, the China Postdoctoral Science Foundation under Grant No. 2022M713229, the Fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.
 M.P.V. would also like to thank the IJCLab of Orsay, where part of this work has been done, for its long-term hospitality.